How to Update WHOIS Information for Your HostGator Domain

 - If you have multiple domains in your account, you can do the following:

-In Advanced view:
+In List view:

-In Summary view:
+In Card view:

 - If you have a single domain in your account, you will be redirected right away to the Domain Overview page.